oschonrock/hibp/README.md

 # hibp
 Have I been pwned database: High performance downloader, query tool, server and utilities

+This very useful database is somewhat challengint to use locally because the data size is so large.
+This set of utilities uses a binary format to store and search the data.
+The orginal text records are a 40char SHA1 + ":" + an integer count + <CR><LF>

+The binary format just stored the 20byte binary bytes of the SHA1 + 4 bytes integer No delimiter is required because the record size is constant.
+Searches become easy, if the binary data is sorted, because we can use random access binary search.

+These utilities are written in C++ and centre around a `flat_file` class to model the db.
+- libcurl, libevent are used for the download
+- restinio is used for the local server
+- libtbb is used for local sorting in parallel (mainly deprecated)

 ## Building

 ### Ubuntu 24.04